pavlokurochka/data_migration_sfdc/README.md

 ## Summary

 Salesforce.com is a very developer friendly platform.
 Great documentation.
-One of the best working and well documented python API wrappers that I worked with.
+One of the best working and well documented Python API wrappers that I worked with.

 Must be noted however, that default storage limits for sandbox environments are not conducive to comprehensive data load testing.
 This poses a significant risk to the success of data migration projects, as it’s crucial to load all data, ideally through multiple load-test-fix cycles.
 Without this, we leave ourselves exposed to the potential discovery of dormant and likely breaking data edge cases that remain unaddressed.